Mini Meatloaves

 -

-Whisk in the egg, salt, black pepper, garlic powder, onion powder, dried oregano, Worcestershire, and 1/2 cup marinara until smooth.
+Add the ground beef, egg, salt, black pepper, garlic powder, onion powder, dried oregano, and Worcestershire sauce to the bowl.

 -